nickyhajal/world-domination-summit/_content/register.md

 Today is the day that we open up the first public round of ticket sales for WDS 2017 at 9am PST!
 Whether this is your first time, your second, or even your seventh, each WDS is unique in it's own way because of the diversity in the community that attends.
 You make the WDS experience because of what you bring to it.
 We hope to see you in Portland in July!

 <i>It's not quite 9am yet.
-One the clock strikes 9am PST a link to our new purchasing site will appear here.</i>
+Once the clock strikes 9am PST a link to our new purchasing site will appear here.</i>

 <!--
 <center>**Click on the link below to be redirected to our new puchasing site!**</center>